|Mode:||Object or Edit Modes|

 A positive influence is defined as an attraction, meaning the meshes will stretch towards each other as the rings of influence intersect.
-Fig. Positive. shows two meta balls‘ rings of influence intersecting with a positive influence.
+Fig. Positive influence of three meta balls. shows three meta balls‘ rings of influence intersecting with a positive influence.

 Notice how the meshes have pulled towards one another.
 The area circled in white shows the green influence rings intersecting.

 While transforming metas (grab/move, scale, etc.), you have four „modes“ of visualization, located in the Update buttons group of the Metaball panel:

 - fully draw the meta during transformations.

 - During transformations, draw the meta at half its Wiresize resolution.

 - Do not show meta mesh during transformations.

 - Never show meta mesh (not a very recommended option, as the meta is only visible at render time!).